Data protection statement for alumni and supporters

 We also facilitate communication between individual alumni, but in doing so we do not release personal contact details without prior permission.

-Any transfers of your data overseas (outside of the European Economic Area), for example to Cambridge in America, as set out above, are protected either by an 'adequacy decision' by the European Commission (declaring the recipient country as a 'safe' territory for personal data) or by standard contractual clauses adopted by the European Commission (which give obligations for the recipient to safeguard the data).
+Any transfers of your data overseas (outside of the UK), for example to Cambridge in America, as set out above, are protected either by ‘adequacy regulations’ issued by the UK Government (declaring the recipient country as a 'safe' territory for personal data) or by relevant standard contractual clauses (which give obligations for the recipient to safeguard the data).
 Further information about the measures we use to protect data when being transferred internationally is available from our Data Protection Officer (whose contact details are set out below).

 You have the right to: